20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 w = \frac{1}{r^{3/2} + a}
 $$

 Given that we know that our geodesic must point in the $d\phi$ direction, we can work out the $d\phi$ component as being $wr$.
-This means that $dt = d\phi/w = 1/r$.
+This means that $dt = d\phi/w = r$.
 We now have the 4-velocity of a geodesic on our equatorial orbit

 One extremely tricky aspect is that our geodesics in general will not intersect the equatorial plane at $\theta = pi/2$, and could be any multiple of it.